mcayland/3DMMEx/README.md

 * Open the Developer Command Prompt for Visual Studio 2022 (or use a tool such as [VCVars](https://github.com/bruxisma/VCVars) to add the build tools to your path)
 * Run `cmake --preset <preset-name>`:
-  * Debug build: `x86-msvc-debug`
+  * x86 Debug build: `x86-msvc-debug`
-    * For local development and testing, use the Debug build.
-It has additional runtime checking that helps to identify bugs.
+    * Debug builds are recommended for local development and testing, as they have additional runtime checking that helps to identify bugs.
-  * Release build: `x86-msvc-relwithdebinfo`
+  * x86 Release build: `x86-msvc-relwithdebinfo`
-  * Clang builds: Choose a `x86-clang-*` preset to compile with Clang instead of the Microsoft Visual C++ compiler
+  * There are additional presets for x64 builds and compiling with Clang instead of the Visual C++ compiler
 * Run `cmake --build build\<preset-name> --target install`
   * The `--target install` is optional but recommended.
 This will create a directory `dist\<preset-name>` with the directory layout required for 3DMM to run.
   * Kauai development tools (eg. Chelp, Ched) are not built by default.
 You can build them by building the `tools` target.